justintoo/blog.justintoo.com/_drafts/2017-02-02-startchurch-conference-boston.md

 10. Are best practices all included in the software?

 11. Corporate Veil - Is it okay to have a website that links to every arm of the social enterprise? lease agreement for logo / trademark?

+12. Does the church formally own 501c2?

+13. Is it okay to transfer money from holdings to church to cover payroll as needed?

+14. Counting tithes?
+Online?

+15. Does StartChurch provide the services/software for managing 1099-Misc and W-9

+16. How do you opt out of self-employment tax?

+17. How do you create agreement to be sent by church as guest speaker?

 ----
 Paying $1,668.58 more and only getting 2 resources.